How to Have ‘The Cancer Talk’ with Children

 Remind your child that their feelings matter.
 Tell them it’s OK to feel the way they do.
 Listen to them when they tell you how they feel, and try to understand their perspective.
 Reassure them it’s not their fault you are sick.
 Promise them you are doing your best to get better.
 Let them know your plan to keep their daily routines as normal as possible.
 Take note of changes in your child’s behavior.
 Things like moodiness, irritability, withdrawing from friends or activities, excessive baby talk, unusual headaches or stomachaches, trouble sleeping, and difficulty focusing are all just unaddressed feelings surfacing, begging for attention.

 LIKE THIS ARTICLE?
-CHECK OUT: Talking with Children About Cancer
+CHECK OUT: Fitting Cancer into the School Year

 Show a willingness to discuss their loved one’s cancer with them as often as they like.
 Find a book about cancer to read together.
 Let them know whom they can call if they want to talk to someone other than you.
 Connect them with a social worker, school counselor, or hospital family program to help them cope if needed.
 Keeping the lines of communication open builds trust, promotes emotional healing, and can help your child feel less alone.